Mark-Assessment/N-Parsley-parsley-paw-parlour-m1-2/README.md

 ### Known Bugs

 - On Mobile Devices using Safari, some of the internal links appear blue instead of the specified text colour.

+## Site Deployment

+The project was hosted using GitHub pages.
+This was done using the following process.

+- Locating the [Settings](https://github.com/Natte2110/parsley-paw-parlour/settings) Pane within the [GitHub Repository](https://github.com/Natte2110/parsley-paw-parlour).
+- Under the [Pages](https://github.com/Natte2110/parsley-paw-parlour/settings/pages) section, the 'Main' branch was selected from the drop down within the 'Build And Deployment' sub-section.
+- After a short wait, the [URL](https://natte2110.github.io/parsley-paw-parlour/) was generated for the live project.